-October is Domestic Violence Awareness Month.
-This topic hits close to home for me since I provide therapy for domestic violence survivors.
+October is Domestic Violence Awareness Month and it’s a topic that hits close to home for me since I provide therapy for domestic violence survivors.

-Learning about red flags is just as important http://forensor-project.eu/who-we-are/ after a survivor has left an abusive relationship.
-Many times, survivors missed the red flags and could view future friendships and/or relationships as “safer” than previous relationships.
+Learning about red flags of abuse is just as important after a survivor has left an abusive relationship.
+Click To Tweet Many times, survivors missed the red flags and could view future friendships and/or relationships as “safer” than previous relationships.

 - Blaming you for his/her actions.
 “You made me do this…”